Program overview

 Career Options

-Graduates of the Bachelor of Information Technology (Honours) in Networking and Information Technology Security program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Information Technology (Honours) in Networking and Information Technology Security can pursue a variety of career paths in Canada, including:

 • Database Security Manager: Responsible for protecting databases from unauthorized access and ensuring data integrity.